-Channels Open Limestone (OLCs) Oxidation and Precipitation Channels (OPCs), may be similar in construction and are typically easy to install. inexpensive and Both commonly open drainage ditches lined with aggregate.
+Channels Limestone (OLCs) Open Oxidation and Precipitation Channels (OPCs), may be similar in construction and are typically inexpensive and easy to install.
+Both commonly open drainage ditches lined with aggregate.
 The main differences are that OLCs generally have a steeper gradient and utilize limestone aggregate to generate alkalinity while OPCs are primarily designed to provide a substrate for iron minerals to precipitate.
 Periodically, debris and accumulated sediment will need to be removed from the channels.